mathfirst/mathfirst.github.io/_posts/2022-05-19-How-Can-We-Use-Tiny-Imagenet-Dataset-in-Pytorch.md

 ---
 layout: post
-title: How can we use Tiny Imagenet dataset in Pytorch?
+title: How can we use Tiny ImageNet dataset in Pytorch?
-description: This is my notes for recording how to use Tiny Imagenet dataset in Pytorch.
+description: This is my notes for recording how to use Tiny ImageNet dataset in Pytorch.
 date: 2022-05-19
 ---